How an IPO Works in India? | Share India

 Conclusion

-So, if you're wondering, "How does an IPO work?" you've got your answer.
+So, if you’re wondering, “How does an IPO work?” you’ve got your answer.
 Now the next question is, Should you be investing in IPOs?
 Now, like any other investment, there are pros and cons to investing in IPOs.
 If you want to invest in those, avoid investing in IPOs that launch at obscene valuations.
-Some companies took advantage of the IPO frenzy and launched their IPOs at obscene valuations.
+Some companies take advantage of the IPO frenzy and launch their IPOs at obscene valuations.
 Those IPOs might have generated returns upon listing but may be trading way below their listing price today.